micahp/InnovativeHypeChat/README.md

 # InnovativeHypeChat

-InnovativeHypeChat is a customized AI chat application based on LibreChat, focused on providing free AI models through OpenRouter and document search capabilities through Ollama RAG.
+**InnovativeHypeChat** is a *whitelabel-ready* fork of LibreChat.
+Run your own ChatGPT-style UI with free OSS models or paid keys of your choice.

 ## 🚀 Quick Start